sfarajli/farajli.net/posts/nophone.md

 install on smartphones.
 Frankly speaking, those programs are just for normies who don't understand technology and advances users are completely ignored.
-Phone programs are grapical, thus they use more ram and cpu and most of the time they are full of advertisements (Xiaomi Phones even have ads in the system's gallery).
+Phone programs are graphical, thus they use more ram and cpu and most of the time they are full of advertisements (Xiaomi Phones even have ads in the system's gallery).
 They are not privacy-respecting, bloated, and kind of useless.
 There is one program, however, that is worth talking about separately, and that is